BostonGlobe/2016_primaries_smt/README.md

 # 2016-primaries-smt

-This is a graphic that displays live state-wide primary results on election night.
+This is a graphic that displays live state-wide primary results table on election night.
 It works at various widths starting at 171px:

 ![tables](https://cloud.githubusercontent.com/assets/370976/12398677/26b21142-bde3-11e5-81db-211142430e65.png)